 Dr. Monya De, MD, MPH, blogs about health care delivery and health reform, drawing on her experience and observations as a primary care physician.

-Reporting on Health invites journalists, policy thinkers and medical professionals to share their perspectives with our diverse and interdisciplinary community.
+The Center for Health Journalism invites journalists, policy thinkers and medical professionals to share their perspectives with our diverse and interdisciplinary community.
 Our member blog captures a range of perspectives on health, health policy and health journalism.
 Interested in blogging?
-Reach out to firstname.lastname@example.org
+Reach out to firstname.lastname@example.org.